sonic-net/SONiC/doc/nat/nat_design_spec.md

 Dynamically created NAT/NAPT entries are timed out after a period of inactivity in the hardware.
 The inactivity timeout periods are independently configurable for TCP and UDP NAPT entries.
 The inactivity timeout period is configurable for the basic NAT entries.

-The dynamic port allocation from the pool is done in a random manner.
 When the pool is exhausted, new incoming connections are no longer NAT'ted in the hardware.
 In such scenario, the new incoming traffic are reported as NAT miss and dropped.
 Only when the inactive entries are released are the new incoming connections dynamically mapped to the freed up ports.

 Dynamic NAT/NAPT is supported only for the traffic of IP protocol types TCP/UDP/ICMP.
 Other IP protocol type traffic are not dynamically NAT'ted but are dropped in the hardware.